 We receive many questions about the concessional contributions caps.
-Throughout 2014, SuperGuide, as always, will regularly update readers on any proposed changes to the contributions caps (and other super changes), and the implications of such changes on super strategies.
+Throughout 2014 and into 2015, SuperGuide, as always, will regularly update readers on any proposed changes to the contributions caps (and other super changes), and the implications of such changes on super strategies.

 The list of 10 Q&As set out below answer many of questions that I have received on the contributions caps.

 - 1. What counts as a concessional contribution?